DeanLeong/sql-intro-lesson/readme.md

 - SQLite
 - PostgreSQL (what we'll be using!)

 ...and all of these management systems use SQL (or some adaptation of it) as a language to manage data in the system.
+It's worth noting that most DMS largely work the exact same way with some minor differences.
+Learning one will bring you a long way towards learning all of them.

 ## Connect, Create a Database - Codealong